 Rochester was a man who was endowed with every conceivable talent and chose, deliberately and methodically, to waste each one.

 John Wilmot, Earl of Rochester.
 Charismatic poet, playwright and rake with a legendary appetite for excess.
 An anti-monarchist friend of Charles II, an atheist who converted to Christianity and a lyric poet who revelled in obscenity.
-Yet when a chance encounter with an actress sends him reeling, he is forced to reconsider everything he thinks and feels.

 With all the wit, flair and bawdiness of a Restoration comedy, this bold new production of Stephen Jeffreys' provocative play is an incisive critique of life in an age of excess.

 Warning: the play contains strong language and adult themes throughout.

 An amateur production by arrangement with Nick Hern Books

 |Wednesday, 2nd October 2019||19:30||Main House||£13||£10|